DillonKyleDev/FlatEngine/README.md

 --------------------------------------------------------------------------------------

-### Editing Engine Colors and Adding More
+### Editing Engine Colors and More
-You may access and customize the colors of FlatEngine2D by opening and editing the file located at `engine/scripts/Colors.lua`.
+You may access and customize the colors of FlatEngine2D by opening and editing the file located at `engine/scripts/Colors.lua`.</br>
-You may access and customize the textures used by FlatEngine2D by opening and editing the file located at `engine/scripts/Textures.lua`.
+You may access and customize the textures used by FlatEngine2D by opening and editing the file located at `engine/scripts/Textures.lua`.</br>
 You may access and customize the Tags used by FlatEngine2D GameObjects by opening and editing the file located at `engine/scripts/Tags.lua`.